unahouExosite/docs/rpc/README.md

     are set to `true` Not all resource types have the same set of options.
 Valid options are the following:

-    `"aliases"` returns all aliases associated with the calling client's resources.
+    `"aliases"` returns all aliases associated with the calling client's child resources.

     `"basic"` returns basic information about a resource, such as its type, when it was created, last modified and, for 'client' and 'dispatch' type resources, its current status.